Faculty and Staff

 Publications: | Harvard Catalyst | PubMed | ResearchGate |

-• Dr. Victoria Grunberg is a clinical psychologist and Member of the Faculty at MGH/HMS.
+• Dr. Victoria Grunberg is a clinical psychologist and Assistant Professor at MGH/HMS.
 She completed her PhD in clinical psychology (foci in health and neuropsychology) at Drexel University; predoctoral internship at CHOIR; and postdoctoral training as part of a T32 fellowship at MGH (Translational Neuroscience Training for Clinicians).
 Dr. Grunberg’s research aims to improve biopsychosocial outcomes for families coping with stressful reproductive life events and critical care illness.
 She received a K23 from NICHD to develop a dyadic, resiliency intervention for parents with babies in neonatal intensive care.

 Kate N. Jochimsen, PhD, ATC